fredicious/vue-docker-starter-kit/README.md

 - `make build` to build the app into the local `./dist` folder
 - `make build-server` to build a docker image with nginx serving the static dist files.
 By default the image will be tagged as `vue-docker-starter-kit:latest`
 - `make test` to run all unit tests with code coverage.
-Result will be in `./coverage/`
+Results will be in `./coverage/`
 - `make serve` to start the local server with hotreload during development.
 By default it will serve the app at [localhost:8080](http://localhost:8080/)
 - `make lint` to run the linter with autofix
 - `make clean` to clean up docker containers and images
+- `make publish` to push the docker image to the repository
 - `make deploy` to deploy the app (nothing is implemented here, it's up to you how you deploy your app, if you are not sure take a look at [zeit.co](https://zeit.co/))

+## CI/CD

+- take a look at `.github/workflows/` to have some examples on how you could setup a CI/CD Pipeline